-Usually, to end your membership in our plan, you simply enroll in another Medicare plan during one of the enrollment periods (see Section 2 in this chapter for information about the enrollment periods).
-However, if you want to switch from our plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from our plan.
+To end your membership in our plan please contact your employer group benefit administrator.
+If you want to switch from our plan to Original Medicare without a Medicare prescription drug plan, you must ask to be disenrolled from our plan.
 There are two ways you can ask to be disenrolled:

-- You can make a request in writing to us.
-Contact Customer Service if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). - --or--You can contact Medicare at 1-800-MEDICARE (1-800-633-4227),24-hours a day, 7 days a week.
+- Contact your employer group benefits administrator. - or You can contact Medicare at 1-800-MEDICARE (1-800-633-4227),24-hours a day, 7 days a week.
 TTY users should call 1-877-486-2048.

-Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for a continuous period of 63 days or more, you may need to pay a Part D late enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for a continuous period of 63 days or more, you may need to pay a Part Dlate enrollment penalty if you join a Medicare drug plan later. ("Creditable" coverage means the coverage is expected to pay, on average, at least as much as Medicare's standard prescription drug coverage.)
 See Chapter 1, Section 5 for more information about the late enrollment penalty.